gizmola/docker4lamp/README.md

 - MySQL8
 - PhpMyAdmin running by default on port 8080
 - A mkcert container that generates certs for a dev domain
+- A Node container for running npm and yarn
 - Allowance for customization of mysql, php and apache configuration files
 - Composer installed in the Server container
 - A simple .env file that handles container naming, allowing for multiple unique container setups and port changes through simple text edits